neilkatin/lahcert-activation-process/source/ic.rst

 All these headcount numbers can be adjusted based on how many responders are actually available.

-Add section about staffing EOC and ARK
+(TODO) Add section about staffing EOC and ARK